chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-11-13-Implement-DevOps-in-Google-Cloud-Challenge-Lab.md

-12:00 Add your service account credentials to Jenkins 12:59 Configure the multibranch Jenkins pipeline job 17:24 Examine the console output from the Jenkins pipeline 22:42 Task 2: Push an update to the application to a development branch 27:45 Task 3: Push a Canary deployment to the production namespace 30:30 Task 4: Promote the Canary Deployment to production
+12:00 Add your service account credentials to Jenkins 12:59 Configure the multibranch Jenkins pipeline job 17:24 Examine the console output from the Jenkins pipeline 22:42 Task2: Push an update to the application to a development branch 27:45 Task3: Push a Canary deployment to the production namespace 30:30 Task4: Promote the Canary Deployment to production
 ```

 * * *